atlas604/advanced-lane-lines/writeup_report.md

 <img src="./output_images/example_undist_warp.png">

-4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
+**4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?**

-5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+**5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.**

 In the process_image() function, to calculate the radius of curvature, we average out the left and right curvature radii and calculate the second order of polynomial and them to the x,y in world space.
 By utilizing these two formulas we are able to calculate the radius of the curvature for each line.

 Assuming that the camera is mounted in the middle of the car, we can compare the center points of the binary warped space of the image's center and measure the differences in position with respect to the center.

-6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.
+**6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.**

 <img src="./output_images/process_image.png">